 Non-profit associationThe page was last modified:

 A non-profit association has a non-profit motive or operates non-profit-making activities.
-A non-profit association may not have as its motive furthering the economic interests of its members by operating commercial activities.
+A non-profit association may not have as its motive to further the economic interests of its members by operating commercial activities.
 A non-profit association may operate a business.

 A non-profit association is always open to new members who share the aims of the association.
 These new members do not need to make any capital contribution.
 On the other hand, payment of a membership fee is commonplace.